-Assets excluding goodwill net of liabilities excluding shareholders' equity denominated in non-euro currencies amounted to net liabilities of \notin 9.2 million as of December 31, 2022 and mainly consisted of net liabilities of \notin 64.4 million denominated in US dollars and net assets of \notin 22.6 million in Polish zloty and \notin 13.3 million in Brazilian reals (see Note 15 to the consolidated financial statements in section 4.8 of the Universal Registration Document).
+Assets excluding goodwill net of liabilities excluding shareholders' equity denominated in non-euro currencies amounted to net assets of epsilon168.7 million as of December 31, 2023 and mainly consisted of net assets of epsilon69.2 million denominated in US dollars, epsilon57.1 million in Polish zloty and epsilon17.5 million in Brazilian reals (see Note 15 to the consolidated financial statements in section 4.8 of the Universal Registration Document).

-The Group periodically reappraises its exposure to exchange risk and, as of December 31, 2022, these amounts were not subject to any specific hedging.
+The Group periodically reappraises its exposure to exchange risk and, as of December 31, 2023, these amounts were not subject to any specific hedging.